scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 Cleaning under-sampling techniques
 ----------------------------------

-Cleaning under-sampling techniques do not allow to specify the number of samples to have in each class.
-In fact, each algorithm implement an heuristic which will clean the dataset.
+Cleaning under-sampling methods "clean" the feature space by removing either "noisy" observations or observations that are "too easy to classify", depending on the method.
+The final number of observations in each targeted class varies with the cleaning method and cannot be specified by the user.

 .. _tomek_links:

 Tomek's links
 ^^^^^^^^^^^^^

+A Tomek's link exists when two samples from different classes are closest neighbors to each other.

-:class:`TomekLinks` detects the so-called Tomek's links :cite:`tomek1976two`.
-A Tomek's link between two samples of different class :math:`x` and :math:`y` is defined such that for any sample :math:`z`:
+Mathematically, a Tomek's link between two samples from different classes :math:`x` and :math:`y` is defined such that for any sample :math:`z`:

 .. math::

    d(x, y) < d(x, z) \text{ and } d(x, y) < d(y, z)

 where :math:`d(.)` is the distance between the two samples.

-In some other words, a Tomek's link exist if the two samples are the nearest neighbors of each other.
-In the figure below, a Tomek's link is illustrated by highlighting the samples of interest in green.
+:class:`TomekLinks` detects and removes Tomek's links :cite:`tomek1976two`.
+The underlying idea is that Tomek's links are noisy or hard to classify observations and would not help the algorithm find a suitable discrimination boundary.

+In the following figure, a Tomek's link between an observation of class :math:`+` and class :math:`-` is highlighted in green:

 .. image:: ./auto_examples/under-sampling/images/sphx_glr_plot_illustration_tomek_links_001.png
    :target: ./auto_examples/under-sampling/plot_illustration_tomek_links.html
    :scale: 60
    :align: center

-The parameter ``sampling_strategy`` control which sample of the link will be removed.
-For instance, the default (i.e., ``sampling_strategy='auto'``) will remove the sample from the majority class.
-Both samples from the majority and minority class can be removed by setting ``sampling_strategy`` to ``'all'``.
-The figure illustrates this behaviour.
+When :class:`TomekLinks` finds a Tomek's link, it can either remove the sample of the majority class, or both.
+The parameter ``sampling_strategy`` controls which samples from the link will be removed.
+By default (i.e., ``sampling_strategy='auto'``), it will remove the sample from the majority class.
+Both samples, that is that from the majority and the one from the minority class, can be removed by setting ``sampling_strategy`` to ``'all'``.

+The following figure illustrates this behaviour: on the left, only the sample from the majority class is removed, whereas on the right, the entire Tomek's link is removed.

 .. image:: ./auto_examples/under-sampling/images/sphx_glr_plot_illustration_tomek_links_002.png
    :target: ./auto_examples/under-sampling/plot_illustration_tomek_links.html